-• Exercising restraint in tabling proposed additions to mandates that do not address clearly identified problems to avoid further cluttering up and extending resolutions unnecessarily.
+- Exercising restraint in tabling proposed additions to mandates that do not address clearly identified problems to avoid further cluttering up and extending resolutions unnecessarily;. - Challenging the P5 to cut back elements of long-winded resolutions

-3.3.
-Enhancing Member State engagement on the ground
+3.3 Enhancing Member State engagement on the ground

 One interesting aspect of the Declaration is its call for Member States to back up council resolutions through their other "bilateral and multilateral" policies.
-In many cases, even council members do not much to coordinate their UN policies and the work of their diplomatic missions in affected countries.
-As I have noted elsewhere, council members took a much more direct role in implementing mandates in the early years of the UN - for example appointing "consular commissions" and "good offices missions" of national representatives to conflict-affected countries - and these precedents may have renewed value today.15 While not all council members have national presences in states where UN forces are deployed, council visiting missions offer a chance to engage.
+In many cases, even council members do not do much to coordinate their UN policies and the work of their diplomatic missions in affected countries.
+As I have noted elsewhere, council members took a much more direct role in implementing mandates in the early years of the UN - for example appointing "consular commissions" and "good offices missions" of national representatives to conflict-affected countries - and these precedents may have renewed value today.
+While not all council members have national presences in states where UN forces are deployed, council visiting missions offer a chance to engage.
 In this context, P5 and elected council member may consider: